ramdevmurali/BBC/README.md

     -   **Alternatively, you can manually upload the notebook:**
         - If you have cloned the repository, simply upload `notebooks/Fine_Tuning_and_Evaluation.ipynb` from your local copy.
         - If not, you can download the notebook from GitHub, then go to [Google Colab](https://colab.research.google.com/), click “File” → “Upload notebook”, and select the file.
+    -   **Note:** Model fine-tuning was performed on a Google Colab instance with an NVIDIA T4 GPU.
     -   Run all cells in the notebook.
 This process will:
         -   Prompt you to upload the `bbc.zip` data (same as step 2).
         -   Train the `DistilBERT` model using Colab's GPU.